Should I be Worried About My Teeth?

 Jaw pain can have numerous causes, such as teeth clenching and grinding (bruxism), overbite or underbite, cartilage damage, TMJ disorder, and even sinus problems.

-Your Indooroopilly dentist or Chelmer dentist, such as River City Dental, will be able to assess the likely causes of your jaw pain, and outline a treatment method, which may include Suresmile clear aligners to straighten your teeth or other orthodontic treatment.
+Our dentist at River City Dental, will be able to assess the likely causes of your jaw pain, and outline a treatment method, which may include Suresmile clear aligners to straighten your teeth or other orthodontic treatment.
 They may also be able to refer you to an appropriate specialist for your jaw pain.

 Should I be worried about going to the dentist?